MooshiMochi/ManhwaUpdatesBot/README.md

       This will most likely be done through a view.

       - a command that will show the user all the manga that they have bookmarked

+   ### Issues:
+      - when checking for updates, sometimes a manga might be dropped.
+We need to account for that when checking whether to let the user subscribe to that series or not.
+        The error message also needs to be updated to say taht the manga is either completed or dropped.